-We have data on 23,803 companies that use Enterprise JavaBeans (EJB).
-The companies using Enterprise JavaBeans (EJB) are most often found in United States and in the Computer Software industry.
-Enterprise JavaBeans (EJB) is most often used by companies with 10-50 employees and 1M-10M dollars in revenue.
-Our data for Enterprise JavaBeans (EJB) usage goes back as far as 5 years and 11 months.
+We have data on 25,187 companies that use Enterprise JavaBeans (EJB).
+The companies using Enterprise JavaBeans (EJB) are most often found in United States and in the Information Technology and Services industry.
+Enterprise JavaBeans (EJB) is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
+Our data for Enterprise JavaBeans (EJB) usage goes back as far as 8 years and 1 months.

 Enterprise JavaBeans (EJB) is a managed, server software for modular construction of enterprise software, and one of several Java APIs.
 EJB is a server-side software component that encapsulates the business logic of an application.
 The EJB specification is a subset of the Java EE specification.
 An EJB web container provides a runtime environment for web related software components, including computer security, Java servlet lifecycle management, transaction processing, and other web services.

-Looking at Enterprise JavaBeans (EJB) customers by industry, we find that Information Technology and Services (18%) are the largest segments.
+Looking at Enterprise JavaBeans (EJB) customers by industry, we find that Information Technology and Services (27%) and Computer Software (14%) are the largest segments.